BuildMyEvent/.github/profile/README.md

 ## 📡 API for Developers

-If you're a developer or an existing ticketing platform, **BuildMyEvent's API** allows you to integrate Web3 technology effortlessly.
-By offering **NFT tickets**, you can unlock blockchain functionality for your attendees, providing unique, collectible experiences that add value to your events.
-This integration is **no-code**, making it simple to adopt blockchain technology.
+If you're a developer or an existing ticketing platform, **BuildMyEvent's API** provides the tools to integrate Web3 technology into your services.
+You can offer **NFT tickets** to attendees, enabling blockchain features and adding value to the event experience.
+While the platform itself is no-code for event creators, developers will need technical knowledge to integrate and customize the API for their platforms.

 ## 🤝 Join the Community